-By now, you should have your tuna smoking on the grill/smoker.
+By now, you should have your fish smoking on the grill/smoker.

 Now we suggest using a small cheap foil pan to hold the white wine you have.
 Also take the sprigs of the rosemary, or pull off some fresh rosemary and add it to the foil wine bath.

-Position this bath on the grill between the fire and the smoked tuna.
-This will keep your smoked tuna moist, and add a little more flavor from the wine and the rosemary.
+Position this bath on the grill between the fire and the fish.
+This will keep your fish moist, and add a little more flavor from the wine and the rosemary.
 This isn’t going to be overwhelming crazy flavor you’ve added, but it will be a nice touch.

-If you don’t watch the temperature of your fire, and allow it to get out of control, the wine bath will dry boil, and this will give an overwhelming bad taste to your smoked tuna.
+If you don’t watch the temperature of your fire, and allow it to get out of control, the wine bath will dry boil, and this will give an overwhelming bad taste to your finalized cook.

 Maintaining Your Fire

-Always remember to regularly check your temperature, If you are smoking tuna and also any other kind of meat.
+Always remember to regularly check your temperature, especially if you are cooking delicate-type of fish or meat.

 Check if it gets below 190°F add another log.
 If it gets too hot, over 200°F, choke the fire briefly at the fire box.

 If it gets crazy, you might want to briefly choke it off at the smoke stack.
-Be quick here though, because choking at the smoke stack for too long can kill your fire and give your smoked tuna a soot flavor.
+Be quick here though, because choking at the smoke stack for too long can kill your fire and give your fish a soot flavor.